MFQ/bitrex-market/README.md

 # bitrex-market

-It is small cryptocurrency markets reviewer.
-We uses api.bitfinex.com API to fetch required information.
+It is small cryptocurrency markets viewer.
+We use api.bitfinex.com API to fetch all the required information.

 # Setup